gohugoio/hugo/docs/content/extras/highlighting.md

 via an embedded shortcode.
 If pygments is absent from the path, it will silently simply pass the content along unhighlighted.

-## Server Side
+## Server-side

 ### Disclaimers

- * **Warning** pygments is relatively slow.
-Expect much longer build times when using server side highlighting.
+ * **Warning:** Pygments is relatively slow.
+Expect much longer build times when using server-side highlighting.
- * Languages available depends on your pygments installation.
+ * Languages available depends on your Pygments installation.
  * Styles are inline in order to be supported in syndicated content when references to style sheets are not carried over.
  * We have sought to have the simplest interface possible, which consequently